Blizarre/dotfiles_manager/README.md

 - Basic conflict reconciliation by printing diffs
 - CI pipeline to autogenerate windows / mac / linux binaries

-It is currently a prototype that I use to sketch the necessary features:
+*It is currently only a prototype that I use to sketch the necessary features*.
+It is definitely not ready yet:
-- Need to revamp error handling (handle them at the top of the stack instead of using expect everywhere)
-- Need to improve support for AWS credentials
 - Need to move to async to handle more files (will currently check them sequentially)
-- See if I can avoid downloading the files to check for diffs
+- See if I can avoid downloading the files to check for diffs (remote md5? manifest)
 - Major refactoring to clean it up
+- Support non-text files
 - Unit tests
+- implement file upload
+- clean up the config file, pick one name for the remote

 ## How to build statically